Bounding Evidence and Estimating Log-Likelihood in VAE: THEORETICAL STUDY

+which means that in this case, we cannot bound the variational gap effectively when $a$ approaches $1$.
+Taking into account the properties of the Gamma distribution, this phenomenon means that when we sample from $X$, we obtain arbitrarily small (positive) values more and more likely.
+In practice, such a situation may appear in a VAE setting, especially when we are dealing with outliers, which is a direct motivation for the improvement introduced in the next subsection. \end{remark}

-\subsection{Reducing variational gap}
+\subsection{Reducing Variational Gap}

-In this subsection, we apply the technique inspired by \cite{burda2015importance}, to obtain a tighter (additive) estimation of $f(\E X)$.
-It comes down to use (instead of $X$) the random variable
+In this subsection, addressing the problem outlined in \Cref{rem:gamma}, we describe how to apply the importance sampling technique to obtain a tighter (additive) approximation of $f(\E X)$.
+It comes down to using (instead of $X$) the random variable

 representing the mean of a $k$-sample from $X$ (consisting of $k$ independent copies of $X$).
-Clearly, $\E \overbar X_k=\E X$, which implies that $f(\E \overbar X_k)=f(\E X)$. \marcin{The following theorem is (in fact) a part of Theorem 1 from \cite{burda2015importance}, restated in a general setting.
-However, for completeness, we include a novel proof in the supplementary material.}
+Clearly, $\E \overbar X_k=\E X$, which implies that $f(\E \overbar X_k)=f(\E X)$.
+The following theorem is (in fact) a part of Theorem 1 from \citep{burda2015importance}, restated in a general setting.
+However, for completeness, we include novel and independent proof.

-\begin{theorem} Let $X$ be a random variable, and let $f$ be a continuous concave function.
-Then (using the notation given in \eqref{eq:mean}) for every $k>0$ we have
+\begin{theorem} Let $X$ be a random variable and $f$ be a continuous concave function.
+Then for every $k>0$ we have